TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/112-Module_1-Lecture 12 How can images be interpreted and used.md

 - "A common and very useful colour image is called colour infrared".
 It emulates the use of colour infrared film from the early days of remote sensing and photogrammetry.
 A near infrared band is displayed as red, a red  recorded band is displayed as green and a green recorded  band is displayed as blue."

-- "Although not treated here, most recorded images will be dominated by reddish hues.
-That can be appreciated  by looking at the spectral  reflectance cover types, in which both vegetated and bare/soil surfaces have high near infrared reflectances.
-An image is usually contrast enhanced  beforehand  so that soils etc., take on a blue-green colour.
-See J.A,  Richards, Remote Sensing Digital Image Analysis, Springer, Berlin, 2013, p.83"
 ---